Bass (electric & upright)

 $240/month (1 hour lessons)

-Ryan has studied and played many styles of music, from classical to jazz to West African to rock.
+Ryan has studied and played many styles of music, from classical to jazz to West African to rock and pop.
 He brings these musical experiences into his teaching with a wide variety of teaching techniques.
 At Fredonia State University, Ryan earned his Bachelor’s Degree in Music Education while studying primarily the string bass and progressing to violin, viola, and cello.
 Though Fredonia’s program stressed classical music, Ryan branched out to playing in jazz groups in addition to the symphony orchestra, and writing his own music (which he continues to do to this day).
 After graduating in 2001, Ryan directed the Brockport High School Orchestra in Brockport, NY.
 As well as giving private and group lessons to each orchestra member, he had a small private studio of violin students outside of the school.
 In 2004, Ryan received his Master’s Degree in Music Education from Ithaca College in Ithaca, NY.
 The importance of process versus product was stressed, with great focus on how we learn, which is extremely important in teaching music.
 Studying many learning theories provided a way to reach many types of learners.

 Lessons with Ryan